iappyx/ESPEASY_Plugin_ITHORadio/README.md

 For more info see: https://gathering.tweakers.net/forum/list_messages/1690945

 # This is a proof of concept and not a final version yet.
-It is not stable yet.
+It is not stable yet and requires some manual configuration.
 Use at your own risk

 ## Temporary configuration items

 Below will be customizable in the next version of the plugin.

-Update 'uint8_t _remoteIdRoom[3] = {0x0, 0x0, 0x9};' with your own ID in ithosender.h.
+1) Update 'uint8_t _remoteIdRoom[3] = {0x0, 0x0, 0x9};' with your own ID in ithosender.h.
+See below how to get your remote ID.
-See below how to get your remote ID
+2) Update line #135 - #170 of _P145_Itho.ino with the right commands.
+You can get the commands in a similar way as you get the remote ID (it is part of the serial monitor or log output when you press a button on your original remotes).

 ## Set-up and configuration
 You can use the same set-up and a similar configuration as for the original plugin (source: https://github.com/svollebregt/ESPEASY_Plugin_ITHO):